HLCaptain/planty/docs/DATA.md

 Assigning sensors and actuators to a plant is the process of assigning sensors and actuators to a plant.
 It is done by the following steps:

 1. The user selects a plant in the app.
-2. The app shows a list of sensors and actuators that are connected to the broker that is owned by the user.
+2. The app shows a list of sensors and actuators that are connected to a broker that is owned by the user.
 3. The user selects a sensor or an actuator from the list.
-4. The app adds the sensor or actuator's `id` to the plant's `sensors` list in the `/plants` collection.
+4. The app adds the sensor or actuator's `uuid` to the plant's `sensors` list in the `/plants` collection.

 ### Controlling the Environment of a Plant